Brad Zaun: 2010

-Zaun eventually lost to the incumbent Boswell 46% to 51%.

 2014

 After Republican Tom Latham of the newly-redistricted 3rd congressional district announced his retirement, Zaun ran to succeed him.
 Despite finishing first in the Republican primary with 10,522 votes (24.7%), he did not clear the 35% necessary to avoid a nominating convention.
 At the convention, after five ballots, Zaun was defeated by David Young, who had come fifth in the primary with 6,604 votes (15.5%).

 On July 4, Zaun voiced his disappointment and suggested he would leave the Republican Party, leading some to encourage him to run for the seat as an Independent.
 He had previously announced that he would introduce legislation to hold runoff primary elections instead of conventions.
 On July 10, Zaun announced that despite his frustrations, he would not leave the Republican Party or run as an Independent.

 2022

 Immediately after the Roe V Wade reversal was revealed by the Supreme Court of the United States, tens of demonstrators at the Iowa Capital shared Zaun's opinion that Iowa should quickly enact extreme measures before the public has a chance to voice their opinion through the voting process by calling a special session of the Iowa Legislature.